Faculty and Staff

 Science Education, science education methods, teacher professional development, scientist and engineer collaborations with K-12 schools, and nature-based inquiry

-Dr. Thompson is an Associate Professor in the Department of Instruction and Teacher Education.
+Stephen Thompson is a Professor in the Department of Instruction and Teacher Education.
 He teaches science methods courses and graduate level science education courses.

 Thompson, S. & Lotter, C., (2014).
 Conservation of Matter in the Life Sciences.
 Science Scope 38(2), 57-69.

 Thompson, S., (2014).
 Historical Plant Studies: Tools for Enhancing Students' Understanding of Photosynthesis.
 Science Scope 17(6), 43-53.